Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item We present a novel V2A generation framework, SSV2A.
-To the best of our knowledge, this is the first work to address V2A synthesis at the sound-source level.
-Extensive experiments show that SSV2A achieves state-of-the-art results in both V2A generation fidelity and relevance. \item We explore how sound-source disambiguation can enhance SSV2A synthesis with the CMSS manifold, along with a novel CCMR mechanism to guide cross-modal contrastive learning with foundation model priors. \item During manifold training, we curate a high-quality single-sound-source visual-audio dataset, VGGS3, which supports learning of various sound-source-related tasks. \item In evaluating audio generation relevance, we introduce an effective SSMS metric aware of localized sound sources. \item We showcase multimodal sound source composition, a fresh audio synthesis paradigm that offers intuitive generation control over a wide range of usage scenarios. \end{itemize}
+\begin{itemize} \item We present a novel framework, SS2A, addressing audio synthesis at the sound-source level.
+Extensive experiments show that our multimodal sound source modeling leads to state-of-the-art results in image-to-audio generation and competitive video-to-audio performance. \item We explore how sound-source disambiguation can enhance SS2A synthesis with the CMSS manifold, along with a novel CCMR mechanism to guide cross-modal contrastive learning with foundation model priors. \item During manifold training, we curate a high-quality single-sound-source image-audio dataset, VGGS3. \item In evaluating relevance between generated and ground-truth audio signals, we introduce a novel SSMS metric to explicitly match their localized sound sources, proposing a new objective for fine-grained audio generation. \item We showcase multimodal sound source composition, a fresh audio synthesis paradigm that offers intuitive generation control over a wide range of usage scenarios. \end{itemize}